 Flatten out the two stitched pieces and place them RS together with the outer pieces facing and the lining pieces facing.
 Pin then stitch, leaving a 5 or 6cm gap in the lower edge of the lining fabric for turning through.
 Make sure you secure the stitching at each end and keep the seam allowance towards the lining as you sew.

-Snip all corners, taking care not to cut the stitching.
+Snip all corners diagonally to reduce bulk before you turn through, taking care not to cut the stitching.

-Push the case through to the right side and then slip stitch the gap in the lining by hand to giive a neat finish.
+Push the case through to the right side and then slip stitch the gap in the lining by hand to give the case a neat finish.

-Push the lining inside the case and your case is finished!
+Push the lining inside the case and your case is finished and ready to use!
 As you use it the Boro fabric pieces will fray and ‘weather’ giving it a nice look.